DoD-Platform-One/Keycloak/chart/README.md

 The chart has an optional dependency on the [PostgreSQL](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart.
 By default, the PostgreSQL chart requires PV support on underlying infrastructure (may be disabled).

+**Important**
+Since Version `v16.0.0` the support for Helm v2 is dropped in favor of to support also the latest postgres Helm Chart Version which requires Helm v3 only.

 ## Installing the Chart

 To install the chart with the release name `keycloak`: